Fraud-Detection-and-Defense/lego-docs/README.md

   - Ethereum address: User's Ethereum address
   - Passport ID: User's Gitcoin passport digital identifier
   - Grant round nonce: A counter that tracks the number of donations a user has made in a round

+#### Outputs

+The Lego should output one or both of:

+- a Boolean: representing Sybil or non-Sybil as predicted by the Lego
+  - 1 = Sybil, 0 = non-Sybil
+- a float: representing the Sybil likelihood or "trust score" as predicted by the Lego.
+  - higher score = greater likelihood of being Sybil (`trust = 1-score`)

 #### Containerization